jkallhoff/blog/content/post/go-web-apps-service-static-files.md

 > **Disclaimer:** this is old content that's horribly out of date and possibly **very** incorrect.
 I've archived it here for historic purposes only.
 It was written when the Go source wasn't yet housed at Github and I was still very much learning the language.

 One feature of Go web applications I struggled with early on was how to serve my static (css, js, images, etc...) content.
-Here's the setup that ended up working for me!
+Here's the setup that ended up working for me!<!--more-->

 **My working GOPATH directory structure:**